Equality, Diversity and Inclusivity

 We seek your support, as a CDT student, in ensuring equality, diversity and inclusion is championed throughout the programme.
-The CDT Director and CDT Coordinator are key points of contact should you wish to get involved with current School ED&I initiatives, propose new initiatives or wish to raise any concerns.
+The CDT's EDI Champion, Dr Bjorn Ross, and CDT Coordinator, Sally Galloway, are key points of contact should you wish to get involved with current School ED&I initiatives, propose new initiatives or wish to raise any concerns.

 The University has a zero tolerance stance towards any form of bullying and harassment.
 The Respect at Edinburgh web hub has been created to bring together information and guidance on the Dignity & Respect policy, which is available through Respect at Edinburgh.

 CDT NLP students are requested to undertake the on-line course on Unconscious Bias to improve awareness: Unconscious Bias.